terminus-plugin-project/terminus-wraith-plugin/README.md

 ```
 Use the previous configuration or prompt for new environments to compare the /, /about and /news pages and then generate snapshots:
 ```
-$ terminus wraith --pages=home=/,about=/about,news=/news
+$ terminus wraith --paths=home=/,about=/about,news=/news
 ```
-Use the previous configuration or prompt for new environments, craw for pages and then generate snapshots:
+Use the previous configuration or prompt for new environments, crawl to detect pages and then generate snapshots:
 ```
 $ terminus wraith --spider
 ```